Search results for:

-LEMP stands for Linux, Nginx (replacing the Apache server), MySQL (which acts as the database storage), and it’s dynamic content is then adapted by PHP.
-Simply put, a LEMP stack is a convenient way of bundling open source software that enables a server to host web apps as well as ever-evolving websites and is centered around the Linux operating system.
+LEMP stands for Linux, Nginx (replacing the Apache server), MySQL (which acts as the database storage), and its dynamic content is adapted by PHP.
+Simply put, a LEMP stack is a convenient way of bundling open-source software that enables a server to host web apps and ever-evolving websites and is centered around the Linux operating system.
 This article is intended for Hostwinds clients who have a Cloud or VPS server.

 The focus of this guide here will be on helping you install the LEMP stack on the CentOS 7 Operating System.

-In order for site visitors to be able to use what you wish to display, you’ll need a capable, up-to-date web server.
-For the sake of this article, we’re going to use Nginx.
+For site visitors to use what you wish to display, you'll need a capable, up-to-date web server.
+For the sake of this article, we're going to use Nginx.
 This is the E in LEMP due to its pronunciation (engine – x)

-* In order to add the CentOS 7 EPEL archive, open your terminal and type in the following yum command:
+* To add the CentOS 7 EPEL archive, open your terminal and type in the following yum command:

 sudo yum install epel-release